-The Corporate and Business Law exam is a two- hour computer based objective test examination also available as a paper based version.
+The Corporate and Business Law exam is a two- hour computer based objective test examination for English and Global.
+For the format and structure of the variant exams, refer to the 'Approach to examining the syllabus' section below.

-The other Applied Skills examinations contain a mix of objective and longer type questions with a duration of three hours for 100 marks, these questions directly contribute towards the candidate result.
-These exams are available in computer-based and paper-based formats.
-Prior to the start of each exam there will be time allocated for students to be informed of the exam instructions.
+The other Applied Skills examinations (PM, TX-UK, FR, AA and FM) contain a mix of objective and longer type response questions with a duration of three hours for 100 marks.
+These exams are available in computer-based format.
+Prior to the start of each exam there will be time allocated for students to be informed of the exam instructions. .
+For the format and structure of the TX variant exams, refer to the 'Approach to examining the syllabus' section below.